janberges/qe2screen/README.md

 More precisely, we first calculate (bare) dynamical matrices and electron-phonon matrix elements both on a coarse q mesh and for selected q points along a path.
-Then we Fourier-interpolate the former, minimizing deviations from the latter.
+Then we Fourier interpolate the former, minimizing deviations from the latter.
 Here, the free parameters are the independent elements of the quadrupole tensors Q and the range-separation parameter L entering the formulas for the long-range components that are subtracted and added before and after interpolation.
 First,